Whispering Grass

-"Whispering Grass (Don't Tell the Trees)" is a popular song written by Fred Fisher and his daughter Doris Fisher.
+a person's secrets extends back to Greek mythology, notably the myth of Midas.

 The song was first recorded by Erskine Hawkins & His Orchestra in 1940.
 The Ink Spots featuring Bill Kenny also recorded it the same year.
 A live instrumental version was played and recorded by Johnny Hodges with Duke Ellington and his orchestra in the Cristal Ballroom, Fargo, North Dakota, also in 1940.

-"Whispering Grass" was a 1975 UK number-one single by Windsor Davies and Don Estelle.
-Davies and Estelle were actors in the sitcom It Ain't Half Hot Mum.
-It was number one in the UK Singles Chart for three weeks from 7 June 1975.
-The record is a comic version of The Ink Spots' 1940 recording, and was sung in character.
-This version of the song also peaked at number 59 in Australia.

-The notion of Whispering Grass extends back to Greek mythology, notably the myth of Midas.

-Other versions

-The song was also recorded by: